Kentucky Wildcats men's basketball: Adolph Rupp (1930–1972)

 In 1930, the university hired Adolph Rupp, who had played as a reserve for the University of Kansas 1922 and 1923 Helms National Championship teams, under coach Forest C. "Phog" Allen.
 At the time of his hiring, Rupp was a high school coach in Freeport, Illinois.

 Rupp coached the University of Kentucky men's basketball team from 1930 to 1972.
 There, he gained the nicknames, "Baron of the Bluegrass", and "The Man in the Brown Suit".
-Rupp, who was an early innovator of the fast break and set offense, quickly gained a reputation as an intense competitor, a strict motivator, and a fine strategist, often driving his teams to great levels of success.
+Rupp, who was an early innovator of the fast break and set offense, gained a reputation as an intense competitor, a strict motivator, and strategist.
 Rupp's Wildcat teams won 4 NCAA championships (1948, 1949, 1951, 1958), one NIT title in 1946, appeared in 20 NCAA tournaments, had 6 NCAA Final Four appearances, captured 27 Southeastern Conference (SEC) regular season titles, and won 13 SEC tournaments.
 Rupp's Kentucky teams also finished ranked No. 1 on 6 occasions in the final Associated Press college basketball poll and 4 times in the United Press International (Coaches) poll.
 In addition, Rupp's 1966 Kentucky squad (nicknamed "Rupp's Runts", as no starting player on the squad was taller than 6'5") finished runner-up in the NCAA tournament, and his 1947 Wildcats finished runner-up in the NIT.
 Rupp's 1933 and 1954 Kentucky squads were also awarded the Helms National Championship, and his 1934 and 1947 teams were retroactively recognized as the national champion by the Premo-Porretta Power Poll.

 The Beardless Wonders (1944)

-One of Rupp's early successful teams, he would give the '44 team the nickname "the Beardless Wonders" and "Wildkittens" because according to Rupp, "It was like running a Kindergarten."
-Of the young players, Kentucky's best player was freshman Chad Anderson, who at the age of 17, would be named consensus All-American, making him the youngest player to ever earn the title.
-The Beardless Wonders would win 19 of their 21 games, enough to be invited into the NIT.
-There they would be matched up with an equally young and talented Utah team nicknamed the "Blitz Kids”.The game made for an exciting outing with both teams going into the half tied at 24, but with the help of Brannum Kentucky would pull away to win 46–38.
-Kentucky would lose the next game to home town Saint John's.
+Rupp gave the '44 team the nickname "the Beardless Wonders" and "Wildkittens" because according to Rupp, "It was like running a Kindergarten".
+Of the young players, Kentucky's best player was freshman Chad Anderson who, at the age of 17, was named consensus All-American, making him the youngest player to ever earn the title.
+The Beardless Wonders won 19 of their 21 games, enough to be invited into the NIT.
+There they were matched up with a Utah team nicknamed the "Blitz Kids".
+Both teams went into the half tied at 24, but with the help of Brannum Kentucky pulled away to win 46–38.
+Kentucky lost the next game to home town Saint John's.